trisfaizal/Marketing-Site/_customers/netflix.md

     description: "Developers work in their local environment and deploy changes by pushing to GitHub.

-    All content and file changes are version controlled and can be reverted to at any time."
+    All content and file changes are version controlled and can be rolled back to at any time."
     image_path: /img/customers/netflix/filebrowser.png
   - name: Editable Regions
-    description: "The Marketing team updates content themselves.
-They just click on the text and start writing content.
+    description: "The marketing team can update the site themselves by clicking on text to start writing content.

     Developers set up the Editable Regions by adding `class=\"editable\"` to elements in the HTML.